ecks0/syx/README.md

 ```
 Knobs will exit with error if no profile has been previously applied.

-### Profile names and values
+### Profile keys and values

-Profile names and values are analogous to command-line argument names and values, but lowercased,
+Profile keys and values are analogous to long command-line argument names and values, but with
-with `_` in place of `-`.
+no dashes, and `_` in place of `-`.

 The following command-line arguments may be used in a profile:
 - `--cpu-*`
 - `--cpufreq-*`
 - `--drm-*`